Shanghai panoramic skyline view over the Huangpu River at sunrise

 My Futuristic Megacity That Leaves Me Speechless

-Quick Answer: Shanghai scores 4.8–5.0 stars as the perfect marriage of 1930s Art Deco glamour and futurism.
-Must-dos: The Bund at sunrise, Shanghai Tower observatory, Yu Garden, xiaolongbao dumplings, and French Concession.
+Quick Answer: Shanghai scores 4.8 out of 5 stars as the perfect marriage of 1930s Art Deco glamour and futurism.
+Must-dos: The Bund at sunrise, Shanghai Tower observatory ($33 fee), Yu Garden ($6 admission), xiaolongbao dumplings ($8 per basket), and French Concession.
+The pier facility is wheelchair accessible, and the metro system has good mobility support throughout the city.

 My Shanghai Day – A First-Person Account

 Every time our Royal Caribbean ship sails up the Huangpu River at dawn and the skyscrapers of the Bund and Pudong appear like a scene from Blade Runner, I honestly pinch myself.
-Shanghai is one of the most mind-blowing Asian ports (4.8–5.0 average 2023–2025) because it's the perfect marriage of 1930s Art Deco glamour and 22nd-century futurism.
+Shanghai is one of the most mind-blowing Asian ports because it is the perfect marriage of 1930s Art Deco glamour and futurism that I have ever witnessed with my own eyes.

-My perfect day starts early: I'm off the ship and straight to The Bund for that iconic sunrise photo with the colonial buildings on one side and the rocket-ship skyline on the other.
-The Bund is Shanghai's protected historical waterfront district along the western bank of the Huangpu River, and walking that mile-long promenade feels like strolling through what they call a "museum of buildings" – fifty-two architectural masterpieces from the 1860s to 1930s, when this was the rich and powerful center of the foreign establishment in China's legally protected treaty port.
-I always linger in front of the HSBC Building at No. 12 (completed 1923, once proclaimed "the most luxurious building from the Suez Canal to the Bering Strait") and the Customs House at No. 13 with its clock tower modeled after Big Ben – the chimes still ring out across the water just like they did in 1927.
-Gothic spires, Baroque domes, Neoclassical columns, Romanesque arches, Art Deco flourishes, Renaissance details – every style of Western architecture stands shoulder to shoulder here, and I never tire of it.
+My perfect day starts early: I am off the ship and straight to The Bund for that iconic sunrise photo with the colonial buildings on one side and the rocket-ship skyline on the other.
+The cool morning breeze off the river felt crisp against my face as I walked the promenade.
+The Bund is Shanghai's protected historical waterfront district along the western bank of the Huangpu River, and walking that mile-long promenade feels like strolling through what they call a "museum of buildings" — fifty-two architectural masterpieces from the 1860s to 1930s, when this was the rich and powerful center of the foreign establishment in China's legally protected treaty port.
+I always linger in front of the HSBC Building at No. 12 (completed 1923, once proclaimed "the most luxurious building from the Suez Canal to the Bering Strait") and the Customs House at No. 13 with its clock tower modeled after Big Ben — the chimes still ring out across the water just like they did in 1927.
+I heard those deep, resonant bells echoing through the morning air, and for a moment time collapsed entirely.
+Gothic spires, Baroque domes, Neoclassical columns, Romanesque arches, Art Deco flourishes, Renaissance details — every style of Western architecture stands shoulder to shoulder here, and I never tire of it.

-Then I take the ferry (50 cents!) across to Pudong and the contrast hits me like a physical force – suddenly I'm standing beneath the futuristic skyline that makes The Bund look quaint.
-The Oriental Pearl Tower with its pink spheres, the Shanghai Tower soaring 632 meters as the world's second-tallest building (locals call it the "lucky dragon" for its twisting form), and the World Finance Center Tower that everyone affectionately nicknames "the giant bottle opener" – this is where the 21st century lives.
+Then I take the ferry ($0.50!) across to Pudong and the contrast hits me like a physical force — suddenly I am standing beneath the futuristic skyline that makes The Bund look quaint.
+However, even with all the modernity towering above me, I noticed elderly couples doing tai chi in the park below the towers, and the scent of fresh jianbing crepes drifted up from a sidewalk vendor's cart.
+The Oriental Pearl Tower with its pink spheres, the Shanghai Tower soaring 632 meters as the world's second-tallest building (locals call it the "lucky dragon" for its twisting form), and the World Finance Center Tower that everyone affectionately nicknames "the giant bottle opener" — this is where the 21st century lives.
 I ride the elevator to the 118th-floor observatory in the Shanghai Tower, and on a clear day I can see 50 kilometers in every direction, the old Chinese city and the French Concession spreading out like a living map below.
-Breakfast is always xiaolongbao soup dumplings at Din Tai Fung or street jianbing crepes from a sidewalk vendor who's been at the same corner for twenty years.
+Breakfast is always xiaolongbao soup dumplings at Din Tai Fung — I tasted that savory, rich broth exploding from the delicate wrapper and my eyes watered from the sheer, overwhelming perfection of it.

-Then I head to Yu Garden (Yuyuan), and stepping through those gates is like entering a different century entirely – this classical Chinese garden was built in 1559 during the Ming Dynasty, then lovingly restored in 1784, and every element of classical Chinese landscaping is here: elegant pavilions with upturned eaves, tranquil koi ponds reflecting the sky, intricate rockeries that look like miniature mountains.
-The famous Huxinting Teahouse sits on a platform overlooking the central pond, connected by that zigzagging nine-turn bridge (evil spirits can only travel in straight lines, the story goes), and sipping tea there while watching the koi glide beneath me is pure serenity.
-After that I usually visit the Propaganda Poster Art Centre (hidden in a residential basement – chilling and fascinating), then Nanjing Road pedestrian street for people-watching and bubble tea, and finally the French Concession for those plane-tree-lined streets that make you forget you're in China.
-The French Concession dates back to 1849 and didn't officially end until 1943, and it's still immensely popular with foreigners for its European-style cafés, vintage shopping, and quiet, shaded boulevards that feel like Paris with Chinese characters on the signs.
+Then I head to Yu Garden (Yuyuan), and stepping through those gates is like entering a different century entirely — although the crowds can be dense, the beauty of this place still manages to overwhelm my senses.
+This classical Chinese garden was built in 1559 during the Ming Dynasty, then lovingly restored in 1784, and every element of classical Chinese landscaping is here: elegant pavilions with upturned eaves, tranquil koi ponds reflecting the sky, intricate rockeries that look like miniature mountains.
+The famous Huxinting Teahouse sits on a platform overlooking the central pond, connected by that zigzagging nine-turn bridge (evil spirits can only travel in straight lines, the story goes), and sipping warm jasmine tea there while watching the koi glide beneath me is pure serenity.
+I felt the smooth, sun-warmed stone railing beneath my fingers and watched golden koi drift through water dappled with light.
+After that I usually visit the Propaganda Poster Art Centre (hidden in a residential basement — chilling and fascinating), then Nanjing Road pedestrian street for people-watching, and finally the French Concession for those plane-tree-lined streets that make you forget you are in China.

 Getting Around